slcs-jsc/mptrac/README.md

 ### Prerequisites

-To build and run MPTRAC, you will need some basic tools and libraries, including Git, GNU Make, GCC, GSL, HDF5, netCDF, Szip, and zlib.
+To build and run MPTRAC, you will need some basic tools and libraries, including Git, GNU Make, GCC, GSL, HDF5, and netCDF.

 For additional features such as high-performance computing (HPC) and GPU support, optional dependencies like OpenMPI and NVIDIA HPC SDK are required.